StreetSupport/gmhan/content/about/_index.md

     This year we have restructured to ensure that the work the network is doing is reflective of what is happening across Greater Manchester.
 We have established three task groups which will drive the strategic priorities in the future.
 Our priority this year is embedding this new structure and supporting the groups to get off the ground
-  heading: What are we working on this year?
+  heading: What are we working?
 ---